Autodesk/sydevs/user_manual/atomic_nodes.md

 std::shared_ptr<T>  // standard library shared pointer to value of data type `T`
 ```

-The first 4 qualified types are standard C++ data types.
+The first 3 qualified types are primitive C++ data types.

 The next 3 qualified types are elements of the SyDEVS library.
 See the [quantity](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1quantity.html#details), [identity](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1identity.html#details), and [arraynd](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1arraynd.html#details) class references for more details.

+The remaining qualified types are elements of the C++ standard library.

 Some of the qualified types include a template parameter specifying another data type (`T`, `T1`, `T2`).
 These data types must also be qualified types, with one exception.
 The exception is `std::shared_ptr<T>`, for which `T` can be any C++ data type.
 The catch is that `std::shared_ptr<T>` will transfer data by reference instead of performing a deep copy.
 If a reference is passed between nodes, it may introduce a communication channel that bypasses the nodes' ports.
 This can lead to bugs.